lsst-ts/ts_wep_new/README.md

 ## Build the Document

 The user can use `package-docs build` to build the documentation.
-The packages of documenteer, plantuml, and sphinxcontrib-plantuml are needed.
-The path of plantuml.jar in doc/conf.py needs to be updated to the correct path.
+The packages of **documenteer**, **plantuml**, and **sphinxcontrib-plantuml** are needed.
+The path of `plantuml.jar` in `doc/conf.py` needs to be updated to the correct path.
 To clean the built documents, use `package-docs clean`.
 See [Building single-package documentation locally](https://developer.lsst.io/stack/building-single-package-docs.html) for further details.

+## Reference

+1. For the parameters of donut image migration, please follow: [How we predict the shapes of donuts in the WFS devices](doc/ref/200313_mask_param.pdf).